 I am extremely honored to be amongst the highly intelligent and motivated contributors to Jason Peck’s 2010 Sports and Social Media Predictions, and I really wanted to publish a post about it earlier in the week when the predictions first came out, but I also wanted to thoroughly read through the entire docket before writing about it, and I could not do that until now.
 I was very quiet about it, but this week were Final Exams, and in law school, studying and taking those exams consumes quite a bit of time.
 Anyway, the tests are beyond me, and I can now return to focusing on my business and the business of sports.

 So about Peck’s compilation of sports and social media predictions (an embedded downloadable copy may be found at the bottom of this post)…first of all, I love the cover page.
 It is creative and aesthetically pleasing.
-A few notes based on my readings are below:
+Ultimately, I think it is undeniable that social media is going to play a significant role in the future of sports.
+For example, thanks to the fantastic social media marketing services offered by digital marketing agencies such as First Page Digital, football clubs, athletes, gyms, and other sports-related businesses can now use social networking platforms to promote their products and services.

 - Brian Gainor mentions that 2010 will be defined by the rise of online video and photo sharing.
 I personally believe that online video is going to expand tremendously.
 From video calls on your phone, to video conferences on the computer, and especially the eventual ease of recording a video and instantly uploading it to social services.
 He mentions Flip Video cameras.
 I am actually about to unwrap one that I just received in order to do a special Holiday Product Review of it on the blog.
 I have a feeling I am going to get good usage out of that little “toy”.